vergult/email_format_validator/README.md

 Usage
 -----

-Add the following to one of your model:
+Add the following to one of your models:

     validates :email, :email_format => true

+You can turn on RFC 822 compliant email verification by passing on:

+    validates :email, :email_format => { :rfc => true }

+Be aware that this is disabled by default as websites will often need a less permissive email check than the RFC one (check out tests for more details).

+You can also modify the default message if validation fails:

+    validates :email, :email_format => { :message => "is not formatted properly" }

 Tests
 -----